bvibber/ogv.js/README.md

 * updated audio-feeder to 0.4.12; fixes for resampling and Flash perf
 * retooled buffer copies
 * sync fix for audio packets with discard padding
+* clients can pass a custom `StreamFile` instance as `{stream:foo}` in options.
+This can be useful for custom streaming until MSE interfaces are ready.

 1.5.8 - 2018-08-08
 * fixes for a few stray globals